functional resume customer service samples

 Customer service functional resume example In this example, you'll see that the experience section lists the years worked at the companies.
 This is a way to provide a high-level timeline that can help draw focus away from a gap.
 This person also includes an "Areas of Experience" section that gives a more detailed view of experiential skills.

-14. Customer Service Resume Examples & Writing Guide 2024
+22. 5 Entry-level Customer Service Resume Examples & Guide for 2024